jfjara/blog/_posts/2025-11-26-saga-orchestrator-micronaut.md

 ---
 layout: single
 title: "Implementing the Saga Pattern (Orchestrated Version) with Micronaut"
-excerpt: "In distributed systems development, one of the biggest challenges is maintaining data consistency when an operation spans multiple independent services.~~
+excerpt: "In distributed systems development, one of the biggest challenges is maintaining data consistency when an operation spans multiple independent services"
-The classic example: a user places an order, payment is processed, and shipment is handled.
-Three services, three responsibilities, one single flow."
 date: 2025-11-26
 classes: wide
 header: